Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/Sdb_en.md

 ##EXAMPLES##

-1. Create a Sdb object connection to the SequoiaDB, hostname default to be "localhost"，svcname default to be 11810.
+1. Create a Sdb object connection to the SequoiaDB, hostname default to be "localhost", svcname default to be 11810.

 	```lang-javascript
  	> var db = new Sdb()